 Note: Booking is required if you’re visiting on weekends (Fri – Sun).
 Alternatively, you can consider visiting on Mon – Thurs when a booking isn’t required!

-Another highlight of the Eastern Discovery loop is the Changi Museum (Map), which aims to educate younger generations on both the horror and heroics that emerged during the Japanese occupation in Singapore.
+Another highlight of the Eastern Discovery loop is the Changi Chapel and Museum (Map), which aims to educate younger generations on both the horror and heroics that emerged during the Japanese occupation in Singapore.
 Guided tours and audio tours are available, together with a comprehensive book collection at the museum shop.

 Walk off the calories by exploring the nearby Changi Point Coastal Walk, a boardwalk which offers six different experiences – Creek Walk, Beach Walk, Sailing Point Walk, Cliff Walk, Kelong Walk and Sunset Walk – and beautiful views of Pulau Ubin!